Conference Description

 Despite the value of household surveys for research and policymaking, there is room to improve their quality, timeliness and policy relevance.
 Developing better survey methods, including approaches leveraging the latest advances in AI, can address common criticisms of surveys and guide more effective policies and interventions to create more and better jobs and pave the path to prosperity.

-Against this background, the Living Standards Measurement Study (LSMS) – the World Bank’s flagship household survey program - in collaboration with the Global Poverty Research Lab (GPRL) at Northwestern University and the World Bank Data Academy, has organized the conference Better Data for Better Jobs and Lives: Innovations in Survey Measurement in the Age of AI.
-It will be held in person at the World Bank Headquarters in Washington, D.C. on December 8–9, 2025
+Against this background, the Living Standards Measurement Study (LSMS) – the World Bank’s flagship household survey program - in collaboration with the Global Poverty Research Lab (GPRL) at Northwestern University and the World Bank Data Academy, organized the conference Better Data for Better Jobs and Lives: Innovations in Survey Measurement in the Age of AI.
+It was held in person at the World Bank Headquarters in Washington, D.C. on December 8–9, 2025

 If you have any questions, please contact surveymethods@worldbank.org